aspose-slides/Aspose.Slides-Documentation/net/getting-started/declaration/_index.md

 {{% /alert %}}

 Internet Service Providers, which host multiple applications from different companies, mostly enforce the Medium Trust security level.
-In .NET 2.0 case, such a security level applies the following constraints:
+In a .NET 2.0 case, such a security level applies these constraints:

 - OleDbPermission is not available.
 This means you cannot use the ADO.NET managed OLE DB data provider to access databases.
 - EventLogPermission is not available.
 This means you cannot access the Windows event log.